levelup-cist2100/Business-Model-Canvas-MD-template/Financial_Plan.md

 (4) Utility costs were estimated using references 4, 5, and 6.
 The assumptions were: electricity $200 / month, water and sewer $150 / month, internet $200 / month, insurance $50 / month, and that trash service was included in the cost of the office space.<br>
 (5) Marketing Services were estimated by estimating a $60,000 salary for a marketing director and $15,000 in captial for using in SEO and Paid Advertising.<br>
 (6) Content Creation is the largest initial expense.
 The assumptions are based on hiring 6 independent contractors to assist in content creation, one for each of our initial courses, at a cost of $40,000 / year based on estimates from reference 7.<br>
+(7) Payroll and Accounting was estimated using refereces 9 and 10.
+A salary of $49,000 / year for an accountant and a cost of $42,000 / year in payroll services.